b33rcity/arensito-2020/README.md

 likely change as the "ds" digraph is annoyingly common.

 Additionally, the right top row of the kinesis implementation has (redundant) enclosure symbols to facilitate coding.
+AltGr is replaced by the Advatage 2's keypad-shift key, and a couple letters I wanted in the top layer use up the extra keys.
+(Really, this layout demands a keyboard like the Advantage2, Dactyl Manuform, or, at a minimum, Ergodox.)

-In the ANSI 101 implementation, the lack of an AltGr key prompted the addition of a top row based on the Programmer's Dvorak layout, with enclosure characters and $ rearranged for the benefit of shell (and incidentally Perl) programmers.
+In the ANSI 101 implementation, the lack of the AltGr key (standard on ISO 104) and my reliance on having a right_alt key prompted the addition of atop row based on the Programmer's Dvorak layout, with enclosure characters and $ rearranged for the benefit of shell (and incidentally Perl) programmers.

 ![Kinesis Implementation](/kinesis/kinesis-arensito.png)